 Contrary to popular belief, all new build houses are now sold as freehold properties.

 Prior to June last year, new builds were indeed sold as leasehold, which led to many buyers being faced with catastrophic ground rents that were doubling by the year and ridiculous charges if they decided to purchase their property’s freehold.
-In some cases, owners even had to pay their freeholder if they wished to make a change to their mortgage.
+In some cases, owners even had to pay their freeholder if they wished to make a change to their house repayments.
 EEEEK!

 Any advice on tenure TPBC?